 Shots are very safe.

 Vaccines are tested for years before doctors start giving them to people.
 And the Food and Drug Administration (FDA) checks vaccines every year to make sure they are safe.
-The risk of harm from shots is very small.
+The chance that a vaccine will cause a serious problem is very small.

 Shots don’t cause autism.

 Research shows that shots don’t cause autism.
 Autism is a disorder of the brain.
 Kids with autism have trouble talking and connecting with other people.

-Some parents notice the first signs of autism at the same age their children get certain shots.
-They may think these things are connected, but research hasn’t shown any link between vaccines and autism.
+Some parents of children with autism notice the first signs of autism at the same age their children get certain shots.
+They may think these things are connected, but research shows there's no link between vaccines and autism.

-To learn more, read these answers to common questions about babies and vaccines.
+To learn more, read these answers to common questions about children and vaccines.